 Entrance Fee: VND 20,000 (USD 0.86, AUD 1.27, Euros 0.77).

-Coffee Time in the Old Quarter
+Coffee Time in the Old Quarter of Hanoi

 Hanoi’s Old Quarter is not short on coffee shops.
 Have you tried Egg Coffee or Coconut Coffee?
-Our favourite is the Coconut Coffee.
+Our favourite is Coconut Coffee.
 The richness of the coconut cream and milk with the espresso is a heavenly combination.